boazbk/tcs/lec_04_code_and_data.md

 The list of tuples representation is our default choice for representing NAND-CIRC programs.
 Since "list of tuples representation" is a bit of a mouthful, we will often call it simply "the representation" for a program $P$.
+Sometimes, when the number $n$ of inputs and number $m$ of outputs are known from the context, we will simply represent a program as the list $L$ instead of the triple $(n,m,L)$.

 ::: {.example title="Representing the XOR program" #representXOR}
 Our favorite NAND-CIRC program, the program